 (Note: I have no official relationship with Pear Deck, and I’m not being paid for writing this post.
 I’m just a Pear Deck user who loves the potential for it and wants to share it with others!
 I was given a Pear Deck premium account for review.)

-My favorite way to use Pear Deck, though, is through Google Slides.
+If you're using Google Slides, Pear Deck makes it super easy to get started.
 Pear Deck has created a Google Slides add-on.
 This makes it SUPER easy to make your slides interactive right from Google Slides.

 That’s pretty easy, too.
 If you’re using Google Slides, just create the slides that you want to display to your students.
 Then, use the sidebar menu to add interactive elements to each slide.